BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 For expression
 --------------

-This proposal evolved out of the D0535 proposal regarding prefix operator[] to index and slice packs and tuple-likes.
+This proposal evolved out of the P0535 proposal regarding prefix operator[] to index and slice packs and tuple-likes.
 It was observed that even though the slicing operation contained the full Python possibilities with negative and out of bounds indices it still lacked abilities to set a step or for instance reverse the sequence.
-A pack indexing operator of any syntax is by itself of limited use as the generation of those constexpr indices is non-trivial.
+A pack indexing operator of any syntax is by itself of limited use as the generation of the required constexpr indices is non-trivial.

 One design decision was to use the for keyword for this purpose.
 This has the advantage of an intuitive interpretation and lineage from Python for expressions acts as a precendent.
 An important reason for this decision was the lack of available operator tokens to use for this purpose, and, if such a token could be found, the need to explain why it is not overloadable.
-Another possibility that was examined is to augment the ... of the pack expansion or fold expression with a way to set its range and introduce a loop variable.
+Another possibility that was examined is to augment the ... of the pack expansion and fold expression with a way to set its range and introduce a loop variable.
 One problem with this is that fold expressions already use both sides of the ... for other purposes.

 Another design decision was to keep the for as a prefix operator.
 This creates a slight parsing issue but has the advantage of